openhab/openhab-docs/configuration/items.md

 OpenHAB provides a set of [classic icons]({{base}}/addons/iconsets/classic/readme.html) by default.
 Additional icons can be placed under `icons/classic/` inside the openHAB configuration folder.

-Custom Icons must abide to the following file name restrictions to be accepted by openHAB:
+Custom Icons must conform to the following file name restrictions to be accepted by openHAB:

 * `png` or `svg` format (see below)
 * Only lowercase letters, numbers and underscores `_`